 What Does Will NBA Team Do?

-If the rumors are true and the NBA gave us a team, the question becomes where would they play?
+Some questions always raised when talking about “IF” the NBA gave us a team, where would they play?
 Where would their area be located?
-Would they use a facility already opened?
-Or would they build their own?

-Just remember, this is Las Vegas and we hear rumors like this on a weekly basis.
-It’s only when we see the construction boots on the ground and a foundation pour, do we start to take bets on when it will be completed.
+Remember, this is Las Vegas, and we hear rumors like this every week.
+Nobody is getting their panties wet yet over this supposed announcement.
+When we see the construction boots on the ground and a foundation being poured, then we start putting bets on when it will actually be completed.

 Stay tuned to see if this truly happens!